How do you grow the lifetime value of each of your clients without simply charging more for the same amount of work?

 This can be divided up into an initial set up fee and an ongoing implementation/maintenance subscription.

 An email marketing service will be needed.
 Ideally the client should have their own account for this, then you can get everything set up, etc.

-The exact tool you need will depend on your clients needs, but a good starting point would be our comparison of email marketing services.
+The exact tool you need will depend on your clients needs.
+Check out our comparison of email marketing services to find something suitable.